avoiding-side-effects/avoiding-side-effects.github.io/index.md

 For each of the four following tasks, we randomly generate four curricula of 8 levels each.
 For two runs from each task, we randomly sample a trajectory from the baseline and AUP policy networks.
 We show side-by-side results below; for quantitative results, see [our paper](https://arxiv.org/abs/2006.06547).

 The following demonstrations were uniformly randomly selected; they are not cherry-picked.
-The original SafeLife reward is shown in green (more is better), while the side effect score is shown in red (less is better).
+The original SafeLife reward is shown in green (more is better), while the side effect score is shown in orange (less is better).

 ## prune-still-easy